-- Pass: 50% = 100 points. - Weak: less than 50% = 0 points.
+- Pass: $\geq 60\%$ 80% = 60 points,

+- Weak: 60% = 0 points.

 The student is responsible for completing the course's assessment tasks: that a sufficient amount of course points is earned and a passing course grade is obtained.
-The course's final assessment task can be taken twice: 1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
+The course's final assessment task (Assessment task 1) can be taken twice with previously collected points from other assessment tasks (Assessment task 2, 3 and 4):

+1) during the course's first scheduled occasion; and, if a passing result (at least 50 course points) was not achieved at the first occasion, 2) at the course's second, scheduled occasion.
 All other assessment tasks are offered once during the course.